MichaelMartin77/HTMLAssessment/README.md

 - Sourcing and embedding images using URLs while controlling dimensions for consistency.

 Form Elements:
-- Learning to use input types like text, radio, and checkboxes, as well as <select> for dropdowns.
+- Learning to use input types like text, radio, and checkboxes, as well as "select" for dropdowns.

 Version Control:
 - Using Git commands to initialize, commit, and push changes to a remote repository, ensuring proper version management.